Stavre/German-nouns-analysis/README.md

 # German-nouns-analysis
-Short analysis about german nouns and their gramatical gender.
+Short analysis of german nouns and their gramatical gender.

 The datasource is dict.cc's DE<>EN dictionary.
 The original file was parsed using a function from Dict.cc-parsing repository.